 It wouldn't be an ICHRA pros and cons post without listing some cons.
 Obviously, we see great potential for ICHRA, but there are a few negatives to consider:

 Spouse group plans excluded: Employees participating on a spouse's group plan (from another employer) cannot participate in ICHRA.
 To participate in ICHRA, employees will have to purchase individual health insurance or be enrolled in Medicare Part A+B or Part C.

 Sharing plans excluded: The regulations were pretty clear on this one- sharing plans like Medi-Share, Samaritan Ministries, and Liberty Health Share are excluded from being reimbursed through ICHRA.

 Lack of integration with TRICARE: Individual coverage HRAs may not be integrated with TRICARE.
 TRICARE individuals need to purchase a separate ICHRA compliant plan from the individual marketplace to participate in ICHRA.

-Take Command Health is a recognized leader in QSEHRA administration and small business HRA tax strategy.
+Take Command is a recognized leader in QSEHRA administration and small business HRA tax strategy.
 We were at the forefront of the new ICHRA administration regulations and responded with our own comprehensive and exclusive research to the proposed regulations.
 In addition, we were the only HRA provider invited to Washington when the new regulations were passed.
-Our team is passionate about HRAs and the impact they can have on small business.
+Our team is passionate about health reimbursement arrangements and the impact they can have on small business.